 Red is the highest arc of the rainbow, the longest wavelength of color and is believed to be the first color that a baby sees (as described by PANTONE).

 Reds are the most viscerally alive hues.
 Bright pink-reds are playful and flirtatious, and the orange-reds are warm and inviting.
 But red does also have its serious side.
 Ruby-wine reds are more elegant and blue-reds denote dignity.
 Then there are the brown-tinted brick reds, which bring thoughts of country and warmth.
 When decorating with red, you can certainly find a hue for every mood: from scarlet red that can make you feel energized and alive to burgundy or maroon can bring the cozy vibe of a traditional home.

-Being such a dominant color, we often associate it with fire-engine red or Valentine’s red but the truth is that red, as seen on the color wheel includes hues from red-violet ( carmine, raspberry red, hibiscus) to red-orange (tomato red, coral, salmon), pinks, light and dark and everything between.
+Being such a dominant color, we often associate it with fire-engine red or Valentine’s red but the truth is that red, as seen on the color wheel includes hues from red-violet ( ruby, raspberry red, hibiscus) to red-orange (tomato red, vermilion, salmon), pinks, light and dark and everything in between.

 So how do you decorate with red without going overboard?